 1-the opposite sex

-and 3-things to do for fun.
-Human nature hasn’t changed that much.
+and 3-things to do with the opposite sex for fun.
+(I.e. sex.
+Mostly sex.
+Human nature hasn’t changed that much in 150 years.)

 I’d like to share some of what I’ve found because it brightens your day to read it and hey, if you write a book set in the era yourself you can use some of it.
 Resources are listed at the bottom for you as well.

 Noun/adjective.
-A man whose penis does not work, with the unspoken addition that it’s probably from age.
+Someone whose penis does not work, with the unspoken addition that it’s probably from age.
 Therefore, it just flaps around and is useless.

 Harsh!
-It sounds stupid to my 21st century ears but at the time it was a really rude thing to call someone.
-Apparently the word could also refer to rubbish, or a woman’s lady bits during the same time, making it a multipurpose piece of vulgarity.
+It sounds stupid to my 21st century ears but at the time it was a really rude thing to call a person.
+Apparently the word could also refer to rubbish or a woman’s lady bits during the same time, making it a multipurpose piece of vulgarity.

 Noun/adjective.
 A very bad performer who makes noise instead of sweet music.
 Refers to a singer, rather than someone playing an instrument.